 July also saw the launch of the Gilded Lilies: A Sparklewren Retrospective exhibition over at The Underpinnings Museum, which founder, Karolina Laskowska, and I had been working on behind the scenes since 2017.
 Its completely free to access and well worth a peek, if only for the pictures!

-Plus, if that wasn’t enough, I also managed to get in a Brand Shoot for my favourite Art Deco bar, Fontaine’s.
+Plus, if that wasn’t enough, I also managed to get in an editorial photoshoot for my favourite Art Deco bar, Fontaine’s.
 I’ve missed hanging out there so much.
 Shall we all agree to meet there for a cocktail when life returns to ‘somewhat normal’?

 With the announcement that close contact beauty services could resume, we were finally able to press the green button on an exciting new editorial campaign for London and Hertfordshire based intimate waxing salon Brilliant Brazilian!
 Featuring Fuller Figure Fuller Bust’s Georgina, model Jess Yupele and burlesque performer Demi Noire, I’m still sitting on the majority of these images, but I hear the launch date will be VERY soon…

 August also saw me embrace some of my legacy skills, with a gorgeous digital illustration job for Rock N Roll Bride Magazine.
 I fell out of love with illustration for a really long time – my degree took away my love for the art form – but it was really fun to revisit and hopefully it will spark some more creativity in 2021.

 Can you believe we managed to squeeze in one Boudoir Makeover Day this summer?!
 It definitely took some planning, but we were able to switch the day around, change location and make it work for our incredible attendees!